 The living cost is also quite affordable when compared to the national average.
 The local economy is strong, and moving to Whistler opens up all the national benefits of life in Canada like free healthcare and education, as well as support classes for immigrants.
 Other factors to consider with Whistler immigration include low crime rate, safety, outdoor adventures and well-developed infrastructure.

 Where to Live in Whistler

 You really can’t go wrong when you think about where to live in Whistler.
 With a lot of great options at hand, anywhere is good!
 The lovely Alta Vista offers serene lakes and trails to give you the best of everything.
 You’ll find local wonders to make the town your own, like the charming lakeside park or stunning azure water beaches.
 Summers are great with watersports and swimming.

-The Upper Village is nestled at Blackcomb Mountain’s base, and gives you access to the mountains while also offering some peaceful alpine seclusion.
+The Upper Village is nestled at Blackcomb Mountain’s base and gives you access to the mountains while also offering some peaceful alpine seclusion.
 It also has the best ski resorts in the area.
-Creekside Village offers a slow pace of living without overwhelming you with the loud outdoorsy ambiance, while the good old Whistler Village sits right at the center of everything the town has to offer.
+Creekside Village offers a slow pace of living without overwhelming you with the loud outdoorsy ambience, while the good old Whistler Village sits right at the centre of everything the town has to offer.
 If you are still wondering where to live in whistler, settle here for the idyllic cobblestone streets lined with cafes, spas, bars, restaurants and clubs.

 Work in Whistler

 If you are a skilled worker with experience in tourism, moving to whistler is going to be a breeze, and those with families get to enjoy exciting mountain holidays right at home.
 The contagiously crisp and refreshing mountain air never leaves your senses, and with every commute comes endless views of striking landscapes that set the mind at ease and take away the stress of immigration and resettlement.